steverusso/bigtech.fail/website/content/events/netflix-youtube-suppress-upperechelon-icarealot-review/index.md

 > mean one of your tech monkeys can illegally strike it down.
 >
 > -- Upper Echelon Gaming (@UE_UpperEchelon) [3 Mar 2021](https://archive.is/xOQre)

+_Upper Echelon_ disputed the copyright claim, and Netflix released the claim about a week later.